 Curriculum

-The Clinical Care Management in Adult and Geriatrics track emphasizes the core foundations of the Clinical Nurse Specialist (CNS) in Adult and Geriatrics, which is an advanced practice nurse (APRN) specialty role, including transitional care, evidence-based practice for adult and geriatric populations, clinical care management practicums and an integrative capstone in moral leadership.
+The Clinical Care Management in Adult and Geriatrics specialty track integrates the core foundations of the Clinical Nurse Specialist (CNS) in Adult and Geriatrics, which is an advanced practice nurse (APRN) role, including transitional care, evidence-based practice for adult and geriatric populations, clinical care management practicums and an integrative moral leadership capstone.

-The track also incorporates clinical practicum experiences distributed over five courses for a total of 500 clinical hours, with expert faculty mentoring and advising students throughout the entirety of the program.
-Students build expertise in CNS competencies, regulatory requirements, and Christian principles as a moral leader and change agent for various adult populations, and they will be eligible to sit for the certification examination as an adult-gerontology clinical nurse specialist (AGCNS-BC through the American Nurses Credentialing Center (ANCC) upon completion of the program.
+This specialty track also incorporates clinical practicum experiences distributed over five courses for a total of 500 clinical hours, with expert faculty mentoring and advising students throughout the entirety of the program.
+Students build expertise in CNS competencies, regulatory requirements, and Christian principles as a moral leader and change agent for various adult populations, and they are eligible to sit for the certification examination as an adult-gerontology clinical nurse specialist (AGCNS-BC through the American Nurses Credentialing Center [ANCC] upon completion of the program.

 Career Outlook for Clinical Nurse Specialists in Adult and Geriatrics Care Management

-Nurses have always been the unsung heroes of our communities, with that title in recent times equating to superhero status.
 Clinical care management is a rising role in the nursing profession, meeting the needs of the growing senior population to provide the "triple aim" goal of improving care experiences, improving the health of adult and geriatric populations, and reducing the per capita costs of healthcare.
+The clinical nurse specialist with advanced preparation in care management is a valuable asset in a variety of settings.

 According to the U.S. Bureau of Labor Statistics, due to the rapid increase in the aging population, the demand for clinical care health care managers is projected to grow 18% between 2018-2028.
 With insurance, Medicare, and Medicaid rules and regulations tightening up and requiring greater accountability from health care facilities, highly-trained, licensed, and experienced clinical nurse specialists are needed now more than ever and will be continually in high demand.